Do you have a great sleeping bag but you still feel worn out in the morning and your back is sore?

-Besides sleeping comfort the most important part of a sleeping pad is proper insulation against cold from below.
+Besides being comfortable when lying down on, the most important feature of a sleeping pad is proper insulation against cold from below.
 The thicker the more insulation, but also the surface texture and the structure play a role.
-A Honeycomb structure, for example, leads to a higher insulating performance.
+A Honeycomb structure, for example, provides higher insulating performance.
 To identify the insulation properties of mattresses, the so-called R-value is used, which stands for the thermal resistance of a material or how a material conducts heat.
 The higher the R-value of a sleeping pad, the better the insulating.

 - R = 1: for 3 seasons, warm nights

 - R = 2: for 3 seasons, temperate nights